Abdullah-ece/Home-Security-Systems/Readme.md

-## Features of a Smart Home Security System
+## Few Features of a Smart Home Security System

 - Facial Recognition
 - Object type detection
 - Sound Analysis
 - Speech recognition
+- Smoke Detection

 The first step to before being able to do Image or audio analyses would be to extract relevant frames from the video streams in real time.
 This is crucial to a smart interactive device and requires extensive down sizing of the data to run the models on the features identified most relevant.
 One also needs the device to identify and react to certain events (owner coming home, break-in etc) through a frame by frame comparative analysis.